project-ncl/bacon/README.md

 Bacon is a new Java CLI for PNC 2.0 combining features of old PNC, DA CLI and PiG tooling.

 ---
+# Reporting an issue
+To report an issue, please use the internal JIRA instance.
+The Github issues usage is now deprecated, and will be closed in the future.

 # Common Usages
 Compile: